-Drives User Guide

-© Copyright 2008 Hewlett-Packard Development Company, L.P.
+Drives User Guide © Copyright 2008 Hewlett-Packard Development Company, L.P.

-Microsoft, Windows, and Windows Vista are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft, Windows, and Windows Vista are U.S. registered trademarks of Microsoft Corporation.

 The information contained herein is subject to change without notice.
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.